ilarsf/citeRpackages/README.md

 The function will save a .bib file to your working directory, which you can upload to reference managers that accept them for import.

 _There's a StackOverflow thread cited in the code that suggests `sink()` may cause issues if you have another package loaded that also uses it.
 This is the easiest way to get a well-formed .bib file, but run at your own risk._

+To export to Endnote format install package "rbibutils": https://geobosh.github.io/rbibutils/ and set `Endnote = T`:

+`my_packs <- c("ggplot2", "Hmisc", "base", "rbibutils")`

+`citeRpacks(my_packs, "mybibfile", Endnote = TRUE)`

+The function will save a .end file in addition to the .bib file to your working directory, which you can import into Endnote.